djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 Then ask 5 people or more to buy it (3 months subscription) for a 20% discount for life.

+### Ideal Markets

+Should be

+- B2B
+- Big enough so first 150 customers ie 10k MRR is attainable
+- Something I know about / connected with
+- Something I enjoy ie people, technology

 ### Books